Proving Tax Residency: Why You Need More Than Just Good Intentions

 “I didn’t spend 183 days there.
 I thought I wasn’t resident.”

-That’s where things become complicated.
 Owning a home, having a spouse or dependent in the country, keeping a mobile contract, and maintaining a gym membership can all weigh heavily in the eyes of tax authorities, depending on the jurisdiction.

 A move to Dubai doesn’t necessarily break your UK tax residency if accessible accommodation is retained.
 Claiming Italy’s flat tax regime might invite questions elsewhere if economic or personal ties aren’t carefully managed.
+A spreadsheet documenting your travel days back to the UK may be insufficient if you can’t provide evidence that you were actually in the country.

 What Tax Authorities Actually Consider

 Tax agencies apply a multifactorial test to assess where you live.
-It’s no longer just about where you say you reside but also what you do there and how much time you spend there.
+It’s no longer just about where you say you reside, but also what you do there and how much time you spend there.
 All of these require proof, not just a claim.

 Here’s a comparative snapshot of how some countries determine tax residency: